loda-lang/loda-programs/programs/oeis/list5.md

 * [A286994](http://oeis.org/A286994) ([L06 program](286/A286994.asm)): Positions of 0 in A286993; complement of A286995.
 * [A287015](http://oeis.org/A287015) ([L05 program](287/A287015.asm)): Lucas numbers written in base 2.
 * [A287057](http://oeis.org/A287057) ([L07 program](287/A287057.asm)): a(n) = 2*n^2 + n - (n+1) mod 2.
+* [A287192](http://oeis.org/A287192) ([L08 program](287/A287192.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 253", based on the 5-celled von Neumann neighborhood.
+* [A287193](http://oeis.org/A287193) ([L07 program](287/A287193.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 253", based on the 5-celled von Neumann neighborhood.
 * [A287195](http://oeis.org/A287195) ([L16 program](287/A287195.asm)): Independence and clique covering number of the n-triangular honeycomb acute knight graph.
 * [A287272](http://oeis.org/A287272) ([L06 program](287/A287272.asm)): a(n) is the number of zeros of the Laguerre L(n, x) polynomial in the open interval (-1, +1).
 * [A287275](http://oeis.org/A287275) ([L17 program](287/A287275.asm)): Number of set partitions of [n] such that for each block all absolute differences between consecutive elements are <= three.